aredn/documentation/arednGettingStarted/advanced_config.rst

 Advanced Configuration
 ----------------------

 The **Advanced Configuration** section allows you to change settings for various items that may be available on the type of hardware you are using.
-Not all hardware can support every value shown below.
+Not all hardware can support every value.
 These settings are best left as default unless you have a clear understanding of why the defaults will not work for your node or mesh network.

+Above the settings table there are links that allow you to 1) view the node help file, 2) reboot the node, or 3) reset the node to a firstboot or "NOCALL" configuration.

+You can edit or select a setting and then click the *Save Setting* button at the right side of the row to implement the change.
+You may also reset an item to default values by clicking the *Set to Default* button.
+Each row has hover help which can be displayed by hovering your cursor over the question mark icon at the left side of each row.

 .. image:: _images/advancedconfiguration.png
    :alt: Advanced Configuration
    :align: center

-Above the settings table there are links that allow you to 1) view the node help file, 2) reboot the node, or 3) reset the node to a firstboot or "NOCALL" configuration.

-Specific values can be set for the following items.
-You may change these settings and then click the *Save Setting* button.
-You may also reset these items to their default values by clicking the *Set to Default* button.

-*Map Tiles*
-  Specifies the URL where map tiles can be found.

-*Leaflet CSS*
-  Specifies the URL where the Leaflet CSS file can be found.

-*Leaflet JS*
-  Specifies the URL where the Leaflet Javascript file can be found.

-*Firmware Download Path*
-  Specifies the URL from which AREDN |trade| firmware files can be downloaded.
+The first several rows in the *Advanced Configuration* table contain the URLs and paths that will be used by the node for accessing specific files such as map tiles, leaflet files, firmware, and packages.

 *PoE Passthrough*
-  Specifies whether Power over Ethernet should be enabled on nodes with ports that support PoE passthrough.
+  Specifies whether *Power over Ethernet* should be enabled on nodes with ports that support PoE passthrough.

 *USB Passthrough*
   Specifies whether USB power passthrough should be enabled on nodes having a USB port.

 *OLSR Restart*
-  The OLSR routing process can be restarted by clicking the checkbox and then clicking the *Save Setting* button.
-This can be useful when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.
+  The OLSR routing process can be restarted when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.

   There is a known intermittent issue that may occur when OLSR starts as a node boots.
 If OLSR fails to propagate information or does not receive all the network hostnames, a one-time restart of OLSR should resolve the issue.
 You should do this if you see one or more of the following symptoms on the *Mesh Status* display: 1) a node's IP address rather than hostname is shown; 2) "dtdlink" or "mid" is shown in a hostname; 3) other users can but you cannot access a node by its hostname.

+*AREDN Alert Message (AAM) Refresh*
+  The AREDN |trade| development team may post messages which Internet-connected nodes will automatically retrieve once every 12 hours.
+You can use this refresh setting if you want your node to retrieve any new messages immediately, without having to wait for the next auto-refresh window.

 Node Reset Button
 -----------------